Hanging: Medical effects

 In the absence of fracture and dislocation, occlusion of blood vessels becomes the major cause of death, rather than asphyxiation.
 Obstruction of venous drainage of the brain via occlusion of the internal jugular veins leads to cerebral oedema and then cerebral ischemia.
 The face will typically become engorged and cyanotic (turned blue through lack of oxygen).
-There will be the classic sign of strangulation, petechiae, little blood marks on the face and in the eyes from burst blood capillaries.
-The tongue may protrude.

 Compromise of the cerebral blood flow may occur by obstruction of the carotid arteries, even though their obstruction requires far more force than the obstruction of jugular veins, since they are seated deeper and they contain blood in much higher pressure compared to the jugular veins.
-Where death has occurred through carotid artery obstruction or cervical fracture, the face will typically be pale in colour and not show petechiae.
-Many reports and pictures exist of actual short-drop hangings that seem to show that the person died quickly, while others indicate a slow and agonising death by strangulation.

-When cerebral circulation is severely compromised by any mechanism, arterial or venous, death occurs over four or more minutes from cerebral hypoxia, although the heart may continue to beat for some period after the brain can no longer be resuscitated.
-The time of death in such cases is a matter of convention.
-In judicial hangings, death is pronounced at cardiac arrest, which may occur at times from several minutes up to 15 minutes or longer after hanging.
-During suspension, once the prisoner has lapsed into unconsciousness, rippling movements of the body and limbs may occur for some time which are usually attributed to nervous and muscular reflexes.
-In Britain, it was normal to leave the body suspended for an hour to ensure death.

-After death, the body typically shows marks of suspension: bruising and rope marks on the neck.
-Sphincters will relax spontaneously and urine and faeces will be evacuated.
-Forensic experts may often be able to tell if hanging is suicide or homicide, as each leaves a distinctive ligature mark.
-One of the hints they use is the hyoid bone.
-If broken, it often means the person has been murdered by manual strangulation.

 Notable practices across the globe

 Hanging has been a method of capital punishment in many countries, and is still used by many countries to this day.
-Long-drop hanging is mainly used by former British colonies, while short-drop and suspension hanging is common in Iran.
+Long-drop hanging is mainly used by former British colonies, while short-drop and suspension hanging is common elsewhere, in countries including Iran and Afghanistan.